All Products

 (1 row)

-• Query the detailed information about all the accommodations around the Brandenburg Gate and sort the accommodations in descending order by price.
+• Query detailed information about all accommodations near the Brandenburg Gate, sorted by price in descending order.

 SELECT name